Emerjoin/Dev-console/README.md

 - Create new template and automatically register
 - Enable fixed or smart caching for a specific directory
 - Create mock frontiers (select a frontier interface or a frontier class to mock + HiList special support)
+- Set fake template data

 ## How is it added to the project
-Including a maven dependency should be enough.
+Including a dependency should be enough.

 ## How to access it
 /dev/console